 Introduction

+If you are in the field of Information technology and data management, you might be familiar with terms like MySQL, SQL Server, Oracle database, etc. Actually, all of these fall under the category of RDBMS.
 RDBMS systems are functional database solutions for a wide variety of businesses from several fields and industries.
-If you’re unfamiliar with this term, an RDBMS is a database management system that uses a relational database model to develop groups of data organized into tables called “Relations.”
+For the uninitiated, an RDBMS is a database management system that uses a relational database model to develop groups of data organized into tables called “Relations.”
 Regarding selecting the best RDBMS solution for your business, you must compare 3 databases - MySQL vs. SQL Server vs Oracle.
-Another critical factor in selecting the best RDBMS solution for your business is how your business is intended to use the database and the programming software.
+Another critical factor in selecting the best RDBMS solution for your business is how your business intends to use the database and the programming software.

 It might add up to the knowledge of those RDBMS systems.
 You can Upskill your data management through an online SQL training course and shape your career in an ever-widening SQL sector.